browserengineering/book/book/html.md

 print_tree(nodes)
 ```

-Run it on this web page, and you'll see something like this at the beginning:
+You'll see something like this at the beginning:

 ``` {.example}
  <!doctype html>